cosmos/cosmos-sdk/docs/README.md

     desc: Explore existing modules to build your application with.
     icon: specifications
     url: /modules/
-  - title: Migrating to v0.40.0
-    desc: Migrate a chain to Cosmos-SDK v0.40.0
-    icon: migrations
-    url: /migrations
 stack:
   - title: Cosmos Hub
     desc: The first of thousands of interconnected blockchains on the Cosmos Network.